cse403-fitquest/fitquest/README.md

 Before you start, you will need to have the following tools installed on your PC/Laptop:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/) (20.x LTS).
 In addition, it is good to have an editor to work with the code such as [VSCode](https://code.visualstudio.com/).
+Moreover, ensure you have an Expo user account.
+You can make one at this [page](https://expo.dev/signup).
+You will need an account to run the app and will be prompted after trying to connect the app to the emulator or device.
+This will ease development as running the app in online mode (default) lets us automatically install the development environment (Expo Go) automatically in our android emulator (in the following steps).

 ### Project installation